Short Term Illness & Injury Plan for B.C. Government Employees

 A full-time regular employee only earns vacation credits for a given month if they've received at least 10 days (70 hours) pay at straight time rates in that month.
 To prevent miscalculations and unnecessary over-payments from occurring, take into account that your vacation will be prorated.

-Existing benefits—like MSP, extended health and dental—and pension contributions continue without interruption, as if you were still working.
+Existing benefits - like extended health and dental - and pension contributions continue without interruption, as if you were still working.

 Reporting Other Income